Vijay Thanigasalam: Political career

+Thanigasalam first ran for office in the 2018 Ontario election, as a candidate of the Ontario Progressive Conservative Party.
+During the 2018 campaign, he apologized for his Facebook posts supporting the LTTE, Sri Lankan Tamil separatist group banned in Canada, following a controversy.
 On June 7, 2018, Thanigasalam was elected to the Legislative Assembly of Ontario as the Member of Provincial Parliament (MPP) for Scarborough—Rouge Park.

-In 2019, he was named Parliamentary Assistant to the Minister of Transportation.
-In this capacity, Thanigasalam and his government announced the building of the Scarborough Subway Extension, which is currently under construction.
+In 2019, Thanigasalam was named Parliamentary Assistant to the Minister of Transportation.
+In this capacity Thanigasalam and the government announced the building of the Scarborough Subway Extension, which is currently under construction.
 He also secured funding for the Tamil Community Centre within his riding of Scarborough—Rouge Park, which has the highest concentration of Tamil Canadians in Canada.

 In 2022, Thanigasalam supported the provincial government’s $1 billion plan to revitalize the Scarborough Health Network’s aging infrastructure.
-The funding includes a new emergency department at Centenary Hospital and a complete redevelopment of the Birchmount Hospital.
-Thanigasalam was also instrumental in announcing the Scarborough Academy of Medicine and Integrated Health (SAMIH) at the University of Toronto Scarborough, the first ever medical school in Scarborough.
-This is the largest expansion of an undergraduate and postgraduate medical school in Toronto since 1843.
+The funding included plans for a new emergency department at Centenary Hospital and a complete redevelopment of the Birchmount Hospital.
+Thanigasalam was also involved in announcing the Scarborough Academy of Medicine and Integrated Health (SAMIH) at the University of Toronto Scarborough, which will be the first ever medical school in Scarborough and the largest expansion of an undergraduate and postgraduate medical school in Toronto since the founding of the University of Toronto Faculty of Medicine in 1843.

 Thanigasalam was re-elected in the 2022 Ontario general election and subsequently named Parliamentary Assistant to the Minister of Infrastructure.

+In September 2023, Thanigasalam was appointed Associate Minister of Transportation.
+As Associate Minister, Thanigasalam was responsible for implementing the Ontario One Fare Program and made progress toward resumption of revenue service on the Ontario Northland Railway.

+On June 6, 2024, Thanigasalam was appointed Associate Minister of Housing as part of the Ministry of Municipal Affairs and Housing.

+On December 11, 2024, Thanigasalam was acclaimed as the PC Party candidate for Scarborough—Rouge Park for the 2025 Ontario General Election, which took place on February 27, 2025.
+He was re-elected with 49.17% of the vote, a 3.89% increase from the previous election.

+On March 19, 2025, Thanigasalam was appointed Associate Minister of Mental Health and Addictions, as part of the Ministry of Health.

+One Fare Program

+In February 2024, Thanigasalam implemented Ontario’s One Fare Program alongside Premier Doug Ford, which eliminated double-fares between the Toronto Transit Commission (TTC) and participating regional transit agencies in the Greater Toronto Area, including GO Transit.
+The announcement of the program was well-received by Transit advocates and was estimated to save the average transit rider $1600 per year.
+The program went into effect on February 26, 2024, less than one month after the initial announcement.